interactivethings/catalog/docs/specimens/hint.md

 - `directive: boolean` good for _dos_
 - `warning: boolean` good for _don'ts_
 - `neutral: boolean` a neutral style
+- `important: boolean` a neutral, but more important style
 - `span: number[1–6]` width of the specimen

 ### Examples